infiniflow/ragflow/docs/guides/run_health_check.md

 If an exception or error occurs related to any of the above services, such as `Exception: Can't connect to ES cluster`, refer to this document to check their health status.

-You can also click you avatar on the top right corner of the page **>** System to view the visualized health status of RAGFlow's core services.
+You can also click you avatar in the top right corner of the page **>** System to view the visualized health status of RAGFlow's core services.
 The following screenshot shows that all services are 'green' (running healthily).
 The task executor displays the *cumulative* number of completed and failed document parsing tasks from the past 30 minutes:

 ![system_status_page](https://github.com/user-attachments/assets/b0c1a11e-93e3-4947-b17a-1bfb4cdab6e4)